All Episodes

 Do you think that she'd ever come on the program and debate with us on either radio or TV, Linda?

-Well this is Bet Midler who tweeted out to me.
+This is Bette Middler who tweeted out to me.

-Yeah, if you uh you have multiple felonies that are committed, he's a national embarrassment.
+Yeah, if you have multiple felonies that are committed, he's a national embarrassment.

 That's not equal justice under the law.

-When you lay out a stinging rebuke when the law says gross negligence and the handling of top secret special access program information when we know it was hacked by five foreign national uh intelligence agencies, and he says she's extremely careless, and now we're gonna play Clintonian word parsing games.
+When you lay out a stinging rebuke, when the law says gross negligence in the handling of top secret special access program information, when we know it was hacked by five foreign national intelligence agencies, and he says she's extremely careless, and now we're going to play Clintonian word parsing games.

-The question is, did Hillary break any laws in light of the American people?
+The question is, did Hillary break any laws and lie to the American people?

 I think that's a fair debate.